After a month of pure dedication and late nights, I passed the VCAP6-DCV Design Exam!!

 Most of the people that I have spoken to are somewhat frustrated with the exam in that it is open to ambiguity.
 My advice here is to draw your designs how you would in the real world, think about how you would create the solution in the vSphere client and draw it out with that in mind.
 If you fail, then go to the blueprint and read everything under the section that the exam score report tells you to focus on.

-UPDATE: VMware are remarking most people’s failed attempts, results should be in your education portal sometime after November 20th so ensure you check before rescheduling the exam.
+UPDATE: VMware is remarking most people’s failed attempts, results should be in your education portal sometime after November 20th so ensure you check before rescheduling the exam.

 Unlike what has been reported with the BETA, the exam was almost totally stable.
 There were a few seconds where it froze and it takes a few seconds to go back to review a previous design question but other than that I didn’t have any real issues.